1. Using a card catalog at the library

 2. Turning an outside T.V. antenna

-The first job I ever had was going to the end of our house each evening and turning the giant pole on which our T.V. antenna was affixed to until my dad yelled out, “That’s good.”
+The first job I ever had was going to the end of our house each evening and turning the giant pole on which our T.V. antenna was affixed until my dad yelled out, “That’s good.”
 My only regret about being a father in 2017 is that I’ll never know this great power my father enjoyed on a nightly basis!